arkamar/thecatch20/README.md

 >
 > Good luck!

-- I filtered out all tcp/443, and udp connections
+The given pcap file from archive contains multiple connections.
+I filtered out all TCP/*:443 and UDP/*:53 which simplifies the ouput significantly.

 - 198.51.100.150:80 -> 4 fake clients
 - 198.51.100.150:20101 -> the client
 - 78.128.216.92:20210 -> communication with cnc